How To Sell Content Marketing

 Aligning with your client on these is crucial.
 Yes, you’re the marketing expert driving the strategy, but it’s impossible to create content that will work for your client unless you know what they’re looking for.

 All of these factors and more should then be directed to your freelancers to improve content quality and personalization to each client.

 Step 5.
 Turn client goals into content briefs for freelance writers

-When you are working with freelancers, you want to be sure to give them content briefs on each project that your client is expecting to complete.
+When you are working with freelancers, you’ll want to make sure they receive content briefs on each project that your client is expecting to complete.

-For example, if your client wants a post on Crossfit nutrition, type up a detailed paragraph or bulleted list/outline with their expectations and goals for the post when handing it off to your freelance writer.
+For example, if your client wants a post on Crossfit nutrition, type up a detailed brief, a bulleted list, or an effective outline to communicate their expectations and goals for the post when handing it off to your freelancer.

-The reasoning here is simple: how can a writer be expected to deliver to a specific set of goals if he/she doesn’t know what they are?
+The reasoning here is simple: how can a writer be expected to deliver to a specific set of goals if they don’t know what they are?

 Finding a great platform or freelancer group to work with will open up doors for you to sell content marketing to clients—without a DIY approach where you’re barely able to sleep from work overload.
 BJ Enoch, former VP of Enterprise Accounts at SocialSEO, was in that position himself:

 Last night at 10pm I was writing a blog post for one of our nutraceutical clients about the best skin care products for women in their forties.